 In 1923, the pool was attached to a mountainside where it collects the lukewarm water that steadily seeps from the hills, and to this day you are free to bathe in this stunning example of organic architecture.

-Ten kilometers east of Seljavellir, the mighty Skógafoss, one of Iceland's largest waterfalls, plummets 60 meters from off the towering cliffs that make up the border between the coastal lowlands and the Icelandic Highlands.
+Ten kilometres east of Seljavellir, the mighty Skógafoss, one of Iceland's largest waterfalls, plummets 60 meters from off the towering cliffs that make up the border between the coastal lowlands and the Icelandic Highlands.

 The late afternoon will be well spent exploring Reynisfjara, one of the world's most beautiful black sand beaches.